 Lucky people, as it turned out to be, may not be as fortunate as they seem.
-They are still lucky indeed, but the preparation and action they’ve done serve as variables that contribute to their luck.
+They are still lucky indeed, but their preparation and action serve as variables that contribute to their luck.

-Have a positive and open mindset, show up everyday, be prepared for what you are aiming for, and take a leap when you have to.
-Only then, fortune will be on your side.
+Have a positive and open mindset, show up every day, be prepared for what you aim for, and take a leap when you have to.
+Only then will fortune be on your side.

 Lucky people generate their own good fortune via four basic principles.
-They are skilled at creating and noticing chance opportunities, make lucky decisions by listening to their intuition, create self-fulfilling prophesies via positive expectations, and adopt a resilient attitude that transforms bad luck into good.
+They are skilled at creating and noticing chance opportunities, making lucky decisions by listening to their intuition, creating self-fulfilling prophesies via positive expectations, and adopting a resilient attitude that transforms bad luck into good.

 This article was inspired by Richard Wiseman’s The Luck Factor which I happen to stumble upon while doing a research for another article.